-Munich is the most expensive hotel market with an average room price of 129 euros (+4.7 percent).
-In second place comes Hamburg with 115 euros (-1.4 per cent) and Frankfurt with 111 euros (-0.2 per cent).
-Berlin recorded the lowest room prices with 101 euros (+4.5 per cent).
+Which is the most expensive hotel market?
+Munich saw an average room price of 129 euros (+4.7 percent).
+In second place is Hamburg with 115 euros (-1.4 percent), followed by Frankfurt with 111 euros (-0.2 percent).
+Berlin recorded the lowest room prices with 101 euros (+4.5 percent).

 "Investors are currently very positive about Berlin as a business location.
 Two of the largest hotel transactions in Germany last year took place in Berlin: The Hilton Hotel Berlin and the Bristol Hotel on Kurfürstendamm," explains Ewald.